 Black Seed Thyroid Study Results

-OK, after this 8 week investigation, here's the results the researchers saw:
+OK, after this 8-week investigation, here are the results the researchers saw:

 - Significant reduction in body weight, BMI and waist circumference